pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-classic-add.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Remarks

-To create a new classic site, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.

 Using the `-z, --timeZone` option you have to specify the time zone of the site.
 For more information about the valid values see [https://msdn.microsoft.com/library/microsoft.sharepoint.spregionalsettings.timezones.aspx](https://msdn.microsoft.com/library/microsoft.sharepoint.spregionalsettings.timezones.aspx).